sciZer0/7/v/README.md

 <p>&nbsp</p>
  <h1 align="center">Abstract</h1>

-The main point of blockchain technology is to allow people to build permissionless ownership systems being sustainable – meaning, whose pre-programmed works are highly hard, at best impossible, to stop.
+The main point of blockchain technology is to allow people to build permissionless ownership systems being highly-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.

 On the other hand, the main task of developers is to build/make these systems as fast and efficient as possible.